 Let’s take this website for example.
 In a basic sense, I make websites, and I do so in a few different ways.
 Primarily I work with small to medium sized businesses to improve their online presence.

-By focusing down on my audience, I'm easily able to target people, and then in-turn convert a higher amount of people to becoming customers.
+By focusing down on my audience, I’m easily able to target people, and then in-turn converts a higher amount of people to become customers.

 When it comes down to it, there are a lot more expenses to take care of than just the person designing and/or coding your website.
 You need to consider web hosting.
 How are you going to keep your website online?
 This will be an ongoing investment in your website, so it’s definitely worth taking your time to consider.

 What about project management?
 You can’t get a great website built with no project management involved.
 Having someone who’s good at project management is essential to getting your website where it needs to be.

 But wait…that’ll cost more money because you either hire a web designer and a project manager, or a web designer who also does the project management.